-Ousted co-mayor of Van’s Edremit Municipality Rojbin Çetin was attacked by police dogs and tortured in her home in the southeastern city of Diyarbakır during a police raid on June 26, 2020, deputy chair of pro-Kurdish Peoples’ Democratic Party’s (HDP) parliamentary group Meral Danış Beştaş said in a press conference. Çetin is also a member of HDP’s local governments’ board.
+Ousted co-mayor of Van’s Edremit Municipality Rojbin Çetin was attacked by police dogs and tortured in her home in the southeastern city of Diyarbakır during a police raid on June 26, deputy chair of the pro-Kurdish Peoples’ Democratic Party’s (HDP) parliamentary group Meral Danış Beştaş said at a press conference over the weekend.

-Beştaş said “two police dogs were unleashed on Çetin before the police officers entered the house.
-The dogs bit both her legs and ruptured her flesh … according to the medical report, there is a boot stamp on her waist, her lip is ruptured, there are injuries in many parts of her arms and body.”
-According to Beştaş, Çetin was alone in her home during the raid and the torture went on for 3,5 hours.
+Beştaş said that “two police dogs were unleashed on Çetin before the police officers entered the house.
+The dogs bit both her legs and broke the skin … According to the medical report, there is the mark of a boot on her waist, her lip is split and there are injuries on many parts of her arms and body.”
+According to Beştaş, Çetin was alone in her home during the raid, and the torture went on for three-and-a-half hours.
 The police also prevented Çetin’s lawyer from entering the premises.

-Beştaş claimed that the attack on Çetin was deliberately organized and watched by the police officers: “She must have detained by the counterterrorism police but they were accompanied by the special operations team. … We have learned that the police talked to all of the residents in the apartment and warned them against going out or communicating with the outside.
-They were threatened.”
+Beştaş claimed the attack on Çetin was deliberately organized and watched by the police officers.
+“She should have detained by the counterterrorism police, but they were accompanied by a special operations team. … We have learned that the police talked to all the residents of the apartment building and warned them against going out or communicating with the outside.
+They were threatened,” she said.

-There have been similar allegations about the Diyarbakır police following a house raid on May 31, 2020, part of an operation to find the suspected killer of a police officer.
-The two victims had accused the police of letting their dogs attack them during the raid.
+There were similar allegations about the Diyarbakır police following a house raid on May 31, part of an operation to find the suspected killer of a police officer.
+The two victims accused the police of letting their dogs attack them during the raid.

-Ayşe Acar Başaran, the spokesperson of HDP Women’s Assembly, said Rojbin Çetin was also sexually abused by the police.
-She was stripped half-naked, her eyes were tied and her photos were taken.
-Beştaş asked “what are you going to do with these photos?
+Ayşe Acar Başaran, the spokesperson of the HDP Women’s Assembly, said Çetin was also sexually abused by the police.
+She was stripped half-naked, her eyes were covered and photos were taken of her.
+Başaran asked: “What are you going to do with these photos?
 Where are you going to publish them?
 To which [social media] troll are you going to hand them?”

-Diyarbakır police denied the allegations in a statement: “a specially trained search dog held the suspect from her right foot and prevented her from running away after she tried to jump over the balcony door. … To avoid harm to herself and the officers, the suspect was apprehended by the gradual use of force.”
+The Diyarbakır police denied the allegations in a statement, saying: “A specially trained search dog held the suspect by her right foot and prevented her from running away after she tried to jump over the balcony door [sic]. … To avoid harm to herself and the officers, the suspect was apprehended by the gradual use of force.”

-In a press release, Diyarbakır Bar Association also condemned abuse and torture against Rojbin Çetin and said they would file an official complaint against the perpetrators and those hiding them.
+In a press release the Diyarbakır Bar Association also condemned abuse and torture of Çetin and said they would file an official complaint against the perpetrators and those hiding them.

-Today, HDP deputies have submitted parliamentary questions about the incident to the Minister of Interior Süleyman Soylu.
-The deputies asked if the police were instructed to attack Rojbin Çetin to intimidate the public and if there were any investigations about the incident.
+HDP deputies on Monday submitted parliamentary questions about the incident to Interior Minister Süleyman Soylu.
+The deputies asked if the police were instructed to attack Çetin to intimidate the public and if there were any investigations into the incident.